-The plan took a number of different forms: a two-dimensional drawing, then a 4′ by 12′ architectural scale model and finally, a book entitled, A Plan for the Hoboken Waterfront.
-After a second referendum victory in 1992, the City of Hoboken agreed to work with representatives of community groups, including FBW, to create a plan for the Hoboken waterfront.
-In February of 1995, the City of Hoboken adopted an amended redevelopment plan for the south waterfront that embraced nearly all of the principles advocated by FBW.
+1992-1995 The plan took a number of different forms: a two-dimensional drawing, then a 4′ by 12′ architectural scale model and finally, a book entitled, A Plan for the Hoboken Waterfront.
+After a second referendum victory in 1992, the City of Hoboken agreed to work with FBW and other civic leaders.
+In February of 1995, the City of Hoboken adopted an amended redevelopment plan for the South Waterfront that embraced nearly all of the principles advocated by FBW.
 Nearly half of the site is devoted to public open space.
-The piers, that formerly were to be platforms for the development of 1.6 million square feet of residential and commercial development in the Hudson River under the 1990 City of Hoboken/Port Authority proposal, now comprise the southern portion of Hoboken’s continuous, public waterfront park.
+The piers, that formerly were to be platforms for the development of 1.6 million square feet of residential and commercial development now comprise the southern portion of Hoboken’s continuous, public riverfront park.

 1995-2020 For the past thirty years, FBW has continued to advocate for a park along the Hudson River, designed in a fashion that it is unquestionably public.
 FBW has sponsored exhibits at the Urban Center in New York City and at Liberty State Park in Jersey City.
 FBW wrote another book in 1995 entitled, Reclaiming the Waterfront, A Planning Guide for Waterfront Municipalities.
 FBW has engaged in numerous legal battles challenging planning board approvals, defending against a developer-sponsored lawsuit to void the Hudson River Waterfront Walkway requirements, contesting waterfront permits granted by the State Department of Environmental Protection and disputing amendments to local zoning ordinances.